faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

     ...
     └── uce-search-results

-Now, if you look at the alignments, you will see that the locus names are removed.
+Now, if you look in one of the individual alignment files, you will see that the locus names are removed.
 We're ready to generate our final data matrices.

 Final data matrices
 ===================

-For the most part, I analyze 75% and 95% complete matrices, where "completeness" for the 75% matrix means than, in a study of 100 taxa (total), all alignments will contain at least 75 of these 100 taxa.
+For the most part, I analyze 75% and 95% complete matrices, where "completeness" for the 75% matrix means that, in a study of 100 taxa (total), all alignments will contain at least 75 of these 100 taxa.
 Similarly, for the 95% matrix, in a study of 100 taxa, all alignments will contain 95 of these 100 taxa.

 .. attention:: Notice that this metric for completeness does not pay attention
-    to which taxa are in which alignments - so the 75%, above, does **not** mean that a given taxon will have data in 75 of 100 alignments.
+    to which taxa are in which alignments - so the 75%, above, does **not** mean that a given taxon will have data in all 75 of 100 alignments.

 To create a 75% data matrix, run the following.
 Notice that the integer following `--taxa` is the **total** number of organisms in the study.